kmcgillivray/courses/README.md

 * [The Remains of the Day](http://amzn.com/0679731725) – Kazuo Ishiguro
 * [The Wind Rises](http://amzn.com/B00MHT49KO)
 * [Kenji Ekuan](http://www.nytimes.com/2015/02/11/world/asia/kenji-ekuan-japanese-designer-who-gave-soy-sauce-its-curves-dies-at-85.html?_r=0) – Motivated to become a "creator of things" after seeing the complete material destruction caused by the atomic bomb in Hiroshima.
-“Faced with that nothingness, I felt a great nostalgia for human culture,” he told The New York Times in 2012.“I needed something to touch, to look at.
+“Faced with that nothingness, I felt a great nostalgia for human culture,” he told The New York Times in 2012.
+“I needed something to touch, to look at.
 Right then I decided to be a maker of things.”
 * [Pacifism in Japan after WWII](http://en.wikipedia.org/wiki/Article_9_of_the_Japanese_Constitution)
 * [Nausicaa of the Valley of the Wind](http://amzn.com/1421550644) – Hayao Miyazaki